robert/robert.github.com/_posts/2100-01-01-crypto-game.md

 <img src="/images/levels-signing.png" />

 We can use this technique to generate cryptographic seals of approval for level files, once their creator proves to us that they can be solved.
 When a level creator wants to export a level, their level editor sends their level and solution to our server.
 Our server verifies that the given solution does indeed complete the level, and if it does, it uses our private key to sign the contents of the level and sends the signature back to the level creator.
 The creator's level editor attaches the signature to the level file.
 When a player loads the level, their game uses the Stevesoft public key (bundled with the game) to decrypt the signature.
-If it matches the contents of the level file, the game knows that Squaresoft has verified that the level is solvable.
+If it matches the contents of the level file, the game knows that Stevesoft has verified that the level is solvable.
 Signatures can't be forged, because they can only be generated using our private key, which only we have access to.
 Signatures can't even be transferred from a valid level to an invalid one, because the decrypted signature has to match exactly the contents of the level.

 <img src="/images/levels-signing-game.png" />